AI Stocks: 9 Biggest AI Companies in 2023

 Here the Investing News Network profiles some of the biggest AI stocks by market cap on US, Canadian and Australian stock exchanges.
 Data was gathered on May 30, 2023, using TradingView’s stock screener.

 According to Tracxn Technologies, the number of US AI companies has doubled since 2017.

-One of the major factors fueling growth in the American AI market, states GMI Research analysts, is “rising investment in Artificial Intelligence by the government and prominent technocrats in the country.”
+One of the major factors fueling growth in the American AI market, states GMI Research, is “rising investment in Artificial Intelligence by the government and prominent technocrats in the country.”